warnov/CodeLabs-WebDev/Module2-AspNetCore/README.md

 In this exercise, you'll create a middleware class that sets the current culture based on a query string value.

+> **Note:** We're using localization related middleware in this exercise as an example scenario, but in most application's you'd use [ASP.NET Core's built-in support localization support](https://docs.asp.net/en/latest/fundamentals/localization.html).

 <a name="Ex3Task1" ></a>
 #### Task 1 - Writing a middleware class that sets the current culture based on a query string value ####